 - Strain the juice using a filter or a muslin cloth.

-- You can add the sugar syrup if you find the juice too sour or can mix it with honey.
+- You can add in sugar syrup or honey if you find the juice too sour.

-- You can also add the juice of some other fruit.
+- You can also add in the juice of another fruit if you wish.

 3. Cranberry Jam

-It is one of the easiest and tasty recipes that can be made with cranberries.
+This is one of the easiest and tastiest recipes that can be made using cranberries.

 - Water: 1 cup